 The Air Is Toxic

 Federal investigators from the Mine Safety and Health Administration had to wait for over two months to enter the Upper Big Branch Mine in Raleigh County, West Virginia after a fatal explosion.
 Why the delay?
-Because the buildup of toxic gases inside the mine was so high that it was unsafe for investigators to enter.
+The buildup of toxic gases inside the mine was so high that it was unsafe for investigators to enter.

 Underground mines are highly susceptible to the release of toxic gases, including methane, carbon monoxide, nitrogen dioxide, and hydrogen dioxide (not to mention coal dust).
 That's why proper ventilation is essential for both the stability of the mine and the health of the miners.
 However, whether through willful or sincere ignorance, the majority of mine explosions result from the buildup and combustion of these gases.
 Some miners who survive an initial blast and collapse will fall victim to the gases that can fill a mine following an explosion.